-Genevieve Bates is a fifth-year PhD candidate in political science.
-Her research interests include political violence, post-conflict politics, transitional justice, and international criminal law.
+Genevieve Bates is a sixth-year PhD candidate in political science.
+Her research interests include political violence, human rights, transitional justice, and international criminal law.
 Her dissertation project focuses on the strategies domestic political actors use to address the prospect of International Criminal Court investigations during peace negotiations, and the implications of those negotiations for domestic justice processes.
 She joined the Transitional Justice and Democratic Stability Lab in January 2017 and has contributed to the collection and coding of transitional justice data, as well as overall project organization and operations.
-She has several ongoing projects as part of the lab, including work identifying the causal effects of truth revelation procedures on the quality of democracy, and work identifying the causal effects of purges on crime in new democracies.
+She has several ongoing projects as part of the lab, including work identifying the causal effects of truth commissions on the quality of democracy, and work exploring the relationship between post-authoritarian purges and crime in young democracies.
 She has published in Perspectives on Politics.
 Read more about Genevieve here.
 Check out her Google Scholar page here.
 You can contact Genevieve at email@example.com.